 If you’re new to all this happiness research, I think this summary and book could be the perfect starter.

-After this you can dive deeper into happiness research by learning about specific topics and tools, which will help you get there.
+After Happiness: Lessons From A New Science you can dive deeper into happiness research by learning about specific topics and tools, which will help you get there.
 Further recommended books: Learned Optimism, Mindset, and Better Than Before.

 What else can you learn from the blinks?